hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

   # grab all the bad read records
   grep -B1 -A2 NNNNNNNNNN $filename > $filename-badreads.fastq;

-  # grab the # of bad reads from our bad reads file
+  # grab the number of bad reads and write it to a summary file
-  grep -cH NNNNNNNNNN $filename-badreads.fastq > $filename-badreads.counts;
+  grep -cH NNNNNNNNNN $filename >> bad-reads.count.summary;
 done

-# add all our bad read info to a summary file
-cat *.counts > bad-reads.count.summary

 # and add this summary to our run log
-cat bad-reads.count.summary >> ../runlog.tx
+cat bad-reads.count.summary >> ../runlog.txt

 ```